coreyshirk/resources/ethereum-notes.md

 # Ethereum Notes

+Account consists of three pieces:
+- Account Address (unique identifer to share)
+- Public Key
+- Private Key

+The combination of the public and private key are used to sign transactations.

 When a valid block is found, the block is broadcasted with:
 - Transaction list
 - Uncle list